vaclavsvejcar/svejcar-dev/content/drafts/3030-01-01-quick-guide-to-cats.md

 ---
 title: Quick Guide to Scala Cats
 description: todo
-tags: scala, cats, fp, cheatsheet
+tags: scala, cats, fp, guide
 tableOfContents: true
 ---

 [Cats][web:cats] is popular library for functional programming in [Scala][web:scala] and in addition to great official documentation, there is a plethora of articles and blog posts describing this library in depth.
 I don't really want to repeat myself, so I decided to give this blog post different approach, more like a _cookbook_ style, with set of common problems and how to solve them using Cats.
-I also won't go in depth in explanations how used _type classes_ and _data types_ from Cats work, but instead I'll put links to official documentation, which definitely will do better job :)
+I also won't go in depth with explanations how used _type classes_ and _data types_ from Cats work, but instead I'll put links to official documentation, which definitely will do better job :)

 <!-- MORE -->